truongsinh/generator/doc/generator_methods.md

 ## generator.skipWhile(func)

 Returns a new generator that generates all values of the source generator, except for a consecutive run of values at the beginning for which the given function returns a truthy value.
 As soon as this function has returned false, it will not be called again.
 The first value generated is the one for which the function returned false.
-Instead of a function, you can also pass a string; see "String selectors" at the top of this page.
+Instead of a function, you can also pass a string; see [String selectors](#string-selectors) at the top of this page.

 ### Example